Daprussiaduck/DownOnSpot/README.md

    git clone https://github.com/oSumAtrIX/DownOnSpot.git
    cd DownOnSpot
    ```
 2. Install dependencies

-   If you are on Linux, make sure you have the `libasound2-dev` package installed.
-   Additionally, you need the [libmp3lame](https://www.rarewares.org/mp3-lame-libraries.php#libmp3lame) library.
-   On Mac OS, run `brew install lame`, provided you have [Homebrew](https://brew.sh/) installed.
+   If you are on Linux, make sure you have the `libasound2-dev` package installed.Additionally, you need the [libmp3lame](https://www.rarewares.org/mp3-lame-libraries.php#libmp3lame) library.On Mac OS, run `brew install lame`, provided you have [Homebrew](https://brew.sh/) installed.
 3. Build

    ```bash